kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 There was a rush to launch this project and as a result, it launched when the code was "good enough," but "not as good as it could've been."
 Some things clearly needed refactoring.

 There was no time to refactor it during work hours due to other projects on my team's plate, so I decided to refactor the bad code parts on my own time.
-And since I had already used these tools to create a productive dev environment for the actual project, I decide to reuse the same tooling/environment setup for the refactor.
+Since I liked with the tooling environment I used for the project, I decided to use it for the refactor.

 <a name="the-problem"></a>
 ## The Problem
-Recreating this setup was a pain in the a$$.
-Since I was only refactoring *parts* of the site code and not the *entire site*, the tooling need to be adjusted in some spots.
+Recreating this setup was a pain in the a**.
+Since I was only refactoring _parts_ of the site code and not the _entire site_, the tooling need to be adjusted in some spots.

 For example: I didn't need all the dependencies listed in the `package.json` and `bower.json` files.
 I just needed the ones related to the code pieces I was refactoring, so I had to spend some time removing unneeded dependencies.